monocongo/climate_indices/docs/index.rst

 Pre-compute SPI distribution fitting variables
 """""""""""""""""""""""""""""""""""""""""""""""
-In order to pre-compute fititng parameters for later use as inputs to subsequent SPI calculations we can save both gamma and Pearson distributinon fitting parameters to NetCDF, and later use this file as input for SPI calculations over the same calibration period.
+In order to pre-compute fitting parameters for later use as inputs to subsequent SPI calculations we can save both gamma and Pearson distribution fitting parameters to NetCDF, and later use this file as input for SPI calculations over the same calibration period.